aaronbloomfield/pdr/labs/lab08-32bit/index.md

 ```

 Note that we used the -c flag, which tells the compiler to compile but not link the program.
-Linking it will create the final executable -- but as there is not a vecsum() function defined (yet), the compiler will report an error stating that it does now know the vecsum() function.
+Linking it will create the final executable -- but as there is not a `vecsum()` function defined (yet), the compiler will report an error stating that it does now know the vecsum() function.
 The `-o main.o` part tells clang++ to put the compilation output into the file named main.o.
-Note that the -o flag wasn't really necessary here (as clang++ will use main.o by default when compiling main.cpp), but we wanted to include it, as we are going to use it below.
+Note that the `-o` flag wasn't really necessary here (as clang++ will use main.o by default when compiling main.cpp), but we wanted to include it, as we are going to use it below.
 We include the `-m32` flag to force it to be a 32-bit file.
 We also added a few more flags (`-Wall -g`) to print all warnings and compile debugging symbols into the program.

 Next, we need to compile the assembly file.
 To do this, we enter the following:

 ```
-nasm -f elf -o vecsum.o vecsum.s
+nasm -f elf -g -o vecsum.o vecsum.s
 ```

 This invokes nasm, which is the assembler that we are using for this course.
 We'll get to the `-f elf` part in a moment.
 The `-o vecsum.o` option is the same as with clang++ -- it is telling the assembler to put the output into a file named vecsum.o.
-If you do not specify a filename with the -o flag, it will default to vecsum.obj, NOT vecsum.o -- this is why we are using the --o flag.
+If you do not specify a filename with the `-o` flag, it will default to vecsum.obj, NOT vecsum.o -- this is why we are using the `-o` flag.
+We also tell it to include debugging symbols via `-g`.
 The assembly file name is specified by the `vecsum.s` at the end of the command line.

 The new flag here is the `-f elf`.
 This tells the assembler the output format for the final executable.
 Operating systems can typically execute a number of different formats.
-As we are running under Linux, we specify the elf format.
+As we are running under 32 bit Linux, we specify the elf format.
 Mac OS X uses `-f macho` -- see the above section for more details.

 Finally, we have to link the two files into the final executable.
 We do this as before:

 ```
-clang++ -m32 -Wall -g -o vecsum vecsum.o main.o
+clang++ -m32 -Wall -g vecsum.o main.o
 ```

-This tells clang++ to link both of the .o files created above into an executable called vecsum.
+This tells clang++ to link both of the .o files created above into an executable, which it called `a.out`.
 Note that there isn't any compiling done at this stage (the compilation was done before) -- this just links the two object files into the final executable.
 Also note that for our submitted Makefiles, we will NOT have the `-o` flag present.

 ### Tutorial ###

-Complete the C++/assembly tutorial, which consists of reading two book chapters that are contained in this repository: [x86 Assembly](../../book/x86-asm-chapter.pdf) and [The x86 C Calling Convention](../../book/x86-ccc-chapter.pdf).
+Complete the C++/assembly tutorial, which consists of reading two book chapters that are contained in this repository: [x86 Assembly](../../book/x86-32bit-asm-chapter.pdf) and [The x86 C Calling Convention](../../book/x86-32bit-ccc-chapter.pdf).

 ### Vecsum ###